RichardLiu2001/SummerHacks2020/README.md

 The Python and OpenCV backend is connected to the React frontend via Websockets.
 When generating data, the backend also posts the data to a Firebase Realtime Database, where the data will be queried later and used to display graphs of statistics of the last 7 days on the frontend.

+You can visit the demo website at https://occupansee.web.app/

 You will probably need [Yarn](https://yarnpkg.com/) to run the new frontend.